CPrich905/todo-codetest/README.md

 For this same reason, I kept my styling as simple as possible while prioritising functionality.
 This meant displaying a counter and next task at the top for quick reference, and prioritising incomplete over completed tasks for mobile styling.

-When it came to the styling of the site, I again opted for simple over complex.
-The first thing the user sees below the headline is a counter of completed and remaining tasks and the next task on the todo list (based on id.)

 ## Wins
 I am quite pleased with the overall layout and functionality of this app, in particular separating out the independent scrolling for remaining and completed tasks  while on desktop.
 I feel that this allows the user to better reference the separate lists and is cleaner than having a single list with strike throughs on completed tasks.